MANAGING CONTROL FILES AND REDO LOGFILES

 ARCHIVELOG;

-In SERVER 2 export ORACLE_SID environment variable and start the instance
+In SERVER 2 export ORACLE_SID environment variable

 $export ORACLE_SID=ica